John McCain Can Stop This Health Care Bill

 “I don’t want to have to just vote aye or no on what’s one-fifth of the gross national product,” McCain said.

-While it may seem laughable to most that a friendship might so clearly impact a bill, the bond between McCain and Graham is very real and very strong ― almost certainly realer and stronger than any other bond between two Senators today.
+While it may seem laughable to most that a friendship might so clearly impact a bill, the bond between McCain and Graham is very real and very strong ― almost certainly stronger and more real than any other bond between two senators today.

 “I always do whatever Lindsey Graham tells me to do,” McCain told reporters last week, only half-kidding.